 The Court usually considers several factors in a Property Settlement in Divorce.
 However, the following are being taken into consideration under s.
 75(2) of the Family Law Act (Cth) when making a property settlement order:

 1. Assets and Liabilities

 Assets pertain to those properties acquired during the Marriage and it can include real properties and personal properties.
 It includes stocks, shares, retirement benefits or superannuation, jewellery, cars and any other items or things which are owned by both parties together.
 Liabilities, on the other hand, include debt, mortgage, loan and its other forms.

 Contributions will include wage or salary, gift, inheritance, child care and other things that both parties may have given during their marriage.

 The reasonable standard of living for both parties is a recognised right and is taken into consideration.
 Child custody is largely given priority in the settlement especially if one party is more willing to take care of their child/children than the other party.
 The Age, Health and Future Earning Capacity is also an important factor in a settlement.

 The Court of Law can amend an order for the alteration of the property settlement as it may see fit under the principle of Just and Equity since the best interest of both parties are taken into consideration during the Court of their Settlement.

-Full and Honest Disclosure of the Assets and Liabilities of both parties is important before the Court can issue an Order in the Settlement of the Properties in a Divorce.
-There is a serious penalty under the Family Law Rules 13.04 that can be imposed if there is a discrepancy and dishonest Declaration of Property is not made before hand.
+Full and Honest Disclosure of the Assets and Liabilities of both parties is important before the Court can issue an Order in settlement of the Properties in a Divorce.
+There is a serious penalty under the Family Law Rules 13.04 that can be imposed if there is a discrepancy and dishonest Declaration of Property is not made beforehand.

 Once everything is in order and the Court has precisely assessed all of the information, they will issue an appropriate Order on how the Property Settlement should be carried out.